one-data-model/language/sdf.md

 ### odmView

-The odmView element provides a composed type that defines a named view which includes one or more instances of odmThing, odmObject, odmProperty, odmEvent, or odmAction.
+The odmView element provides a composed type that defines a named view, and which uses the include keyword to populate the view with one or more instances of odmThing, odmObject, odmProperty, odmEvent, or odmAction.

 - Qualities of odmView